Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Growing comfrey in a bed

-If you want to plant a bed of comfrey plants, give young plants between two to three feet space between each.
+If you want to plant a bed of comfrey plants, give young plants between two to three feet space between each one.
 Incorporate some good quality manure or compost in the bed for a fast start.
 A damp and remote part of the garden is a good choice.
 Comfrey plants like plenty of moisture and sunny conditions or half shade.

 Growing comfrey in very small gardens is perhaps best avoided - unless you really like it!
 Comfrey plants can grow very tall and crowd out lesser plants.
 You may need to hack them back just so that other plants get a chance.